mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 travel but not the ability of personnel to aim.
 Bullets do not ‘drop’ as a shooter experienced in higher gravity would expect.
-There is no effect out to 100 metres, after which DM-2 applies to shots made out to 1,000 metres.
+There is no effect out to 100 meters, after which DM-2 applies to shots made out to 1,000 meters.
 DM-4 applies to shots made out to
-10 kilometres and DM-6 to shots beyond this.
+10 kilometers and DM-6 to shots beyond this.
 This
 DM is reduced by one for every level of the Vacc Suit skill the shooter has, reflecting an ability to predict the effects of low or zero gravity and does not apply to